How to Easily Decoupage a Glass Platter

 Step 8 – Spread a thin layer of Mod Podge on the center of the platter.

-Step 9 – Place the large piece of napkin on top and gently smooth it down with your fingers or the brush.
-Make sure that all the napkin surface is glued down.
+Step 9 – Place the largest piece of napkin on top and gently smooth it down with your fingers or the brush.
+Make sure that all the napkin surfaces are glued down.

 NOTE: As the Mod Podge dries, the wrinkles will smooth out.